-The City of New Bedford, Massachusetts, USA, has purchased three houses on Ruggles Street as part of a cleanup project.
-A former city burn dump, which was located at the current site of New Bedford High School, accepted industrial waster containing Polychlorinated Biphenyls (PCBs) and heavy metals during the 1930s and 1940s.
+The City of New Bedford, Massachusetts, USA, has purchased three houses on Ruggles Street as part of a clean-up project.
+A former city burn dump, which was located at the current site of New Bedford High School, accepted industrial waste containing Polychlorinated Biphenyls (PCBs) and heavy metals during the 1930s and 1940s.
 Contaminated ash from the dump was later used as fill for surrounding wetlands.
-These wetlands were later developed for housing, churches, businesses, schools and sports fields.
+These wetlands went on to be developed for housing, churches, businesses, schools and sports fields.
 Along with the houses, the city has purchased land from the Bethal African Methodist Episcopal Church.
 These sites have all been found to be contaminated with excessive levels of potentially cancer-causing PCBs.

 In 1986 J. Steven DaRosa built his 1700 square-foot house at 128 Ruggles Street on land owned by his father who lived next door.
 Neither was aware that toxic metals and PCBs were in the ground below.
 Once the demolition of the City-purchased houses is complete, DaRosa’s house will be one of just two residences left on lower Ruggles Street.
 According to results of a sample test taken by TRC Environmental Corporation (the city’s environmental contractor), DaRosa’s property shows excessive levels of PCBs, cadmium, chromium, lead and nickel.

 The soil samples from his garden, where there is a maple tree, detected PCBs.
 DaRosa planted the tree 20 years ago and was digging in the contaminated area.
 PCBs were also detected in an area where his daughters played on a swing.
 DaRosa is concerned about his family’s health and his father, who lived next door, died from liver cancer in 2003.